- What is reflux?

 FALSE: Around 1 percent of babies suffering pain as a result of esophagitis (inflammation or ulceration of the esophagus) due to acid reflux display a particular behavior called Sandifer’s Syndrome.
 This is very different to back arching.
 Normal healthy babies back arch for a number of reasons.
 Babies younger than 3 months have poor head control.
 If a newborn’s head flops back this can trigger the tonic labyrinth reflex, which in turn causes the baby to arch back.
 This reflex disappears around 3 months of age.
 Older babies will back arch owing to frustration or to distance themselves from the source of their distress.
 For example, a baby troubled by a behavioral feeding aversion might back arch to distance himself from the breast or bottle if the parent ignores his cues that indicate he wants to stop feeding, and instead the parent persists in trying to make him feed.

-3. Babies troubled by acid reflux demand to feed often in order to soothe their throat.
+3. Babies troubled by acid reflux demand frequent feedings in order to soothe their throat.

 FALSE: Untreated acid reflux causes inflammation or ulceration of the esophagus.
 This makes it very painful for a baby to swallow.
-A baby with untreated acid reflux will try to avoid feeding owing to the pain, and has poor growth owing to her aversive feeding behavior.
+A baby with untreated acid reflux will try to avoid feeding because they will learn that its painful when they feed.
+Her growth will be poor owing to her aversive feeding behavior.
 If a baby appears to want to feed more often than expected, there are usually other reasons involved.
 (See Hungry baby.)

 4. If a baby is not a ‘happy spitter’ (or ‘happy chucker’) she requires treatment.